 Full details of how to complete the DBS application may be found by clicking on this link: How to Complete Your DBS Application or on the link at the right of this page.
 Please ensure that you read the instuctions carefully before applying.

 You should also complete a Good Conduct Declaration Form and bring this with you to the signing session.

 What are the Dates of DBS signing sessions

 You should only attend a signing session once you have received a letter from the University requesting that you apply for a DBS Disclosure and have completed the form on-line.
 However, it is imperative that you attend the signing session.
 Failure to do so may result in serious implications for your continued enrolment on the programme.
 This process MUST be completed before the commencement of your studies.

 All student signing sessions will take place in Senate House room CSH103 or in CSH104 and CSH105 on the University’s Chester Campus, Parkgate Road, Chester, CH1 4BJ.

 Due to limited space available for queuing you are requested not to attend for the signing session before the start time above to avoid excessive waiting.

 Applicants should note that they may also be required to complete other relevant checks to demonstrate suitability or fitness to practice including completion of an Occupational Health Assessment.
 The University may withdraw the offer of a place if you fail to provide satisfactory Occupational Health clearance.

 Applicants for positions of employment at the University should contact Human Resources to arrange a signing session.

-Tracking your DBS Application and the DBS Update Service
+How do I Track my DBS Application and Sign up for the DBS Update Service

 *Nb:- The above website is incompatible with the Google Chrome web browser.